 How to make a baked scotch egg

-The only difference between deep-fried scotch eggs and baked scotch eggs is the way they are cooked.
+The only difference between deep-fried scotch eggs and oven baked scotch eggs is the way they are cooked.
 Instead of deep frying them in vegetable oil, they are baked in the oven instead.

 What can you use for a scotch egg sauce?